German Society of Montreal: 1850s–1880s: immigration waves

-Manitoba Project (1872-1874)
+Manitoba Project (1872–1874)

-Under the leadership of land surveyor Wilhelm Wagner (President of the German Society from 1867-1870), the German Society was granted one and a half townships in Manitoba with the goal of establishing a German community in that province.
+Under the leadership of land surveyor Wilhelm Wagner (President of the German Society 1867–1870), the German Society was granted one and a half townships in Manitoba with the goal of establishing a German community in that province.
 The agreement with the federal government was that the Society would find fifty families in the first year and then 100 families in every year after that to settle the township.
 Efforts of the Society and Wagner to promote immigration to Manitoba included the publishing of information brochures in German and a reduction of transportation fares.
-Nevertheless, the Society failed to meet its obligations, and the Surveyor General of Canada informed the Society in the fall of 1874 that the government would reclaim the townships, which due to changes in the political climate, the Hudson’s Bay Company became interested in.
+Nevertheless, the Society failed to meet its obligations, and the Surveyor General of Canada informed the Society in the fall of 1874 that the government would reclaim the townships, which due to changes in the political climate, the Hudson's Bay Company became interested in.
 The Society put to rest the Manitoba Project.

-Presidents of the Society
+Leadership

-The Presidents of the Society have come from a wide array of professions and trades, including politicians, diplomats, butchers, teachers, lawyers, doctors, and many others.
+Presidents of the society have come from a wide array of professions and trades, including politicians, diplomats, butchers, teachers, lawyers, doctors, and many others.
+Notable past presidents have included Daniel Arnoldi, Gerhard Lomer, and Dale C. Thomson.